rizinorg/book/src/tools/rz-gg/lang.md

 # Syntax of the language

-The code of r\_egg is compiled as in a flow.
+The code of rz\_egg is compiled as in a flow.
 It is a one-pass compiler;

 this means that you have to define the proper stackframe size at the